diyuanqiu/Software-Architecture/README.md

 ### Usability

-Request is designed to be the simplest way possible to make http calls.
+Requests is designed to be the simplest way possible to make http calls.
 It supports HTTPS and follows redirects by default.
 It abstracts the complexities of making requests behind a beautiful, simple API.

 ```python
 >>> import requests